Let’s start with a quiz, kind of a Christian version of a Cosmo-Magazine test. Let’s find out…….are we Contentious Women?

 Here is our rubric..a fancy educational piece of jargon that means…. criteria.

-If you answered YES to fewer than 3 items:
+If you answered YES to fewer than 3 of the items:

 Congratulations.
 You are either: